liuluddex/liuluddex.github.io/content/project/1D-ADAS-Verification/index.md

 ### Experimental Results

 #### Application Validation
 In this section, we present the functional test results of the Flow* model in more detail.
-First, we give 20 initial state sets, as shown in Table 1.
+First, we give six initial state sets, as shown in Table 1.

 [//]: # (| Set | Bound | $v_1$ | $v_2$ | $d_1$ | $d_2$ | $t$ | $d_r$ | $q$ |)